infofabrik/reportserver-samples/README.md

 Note that script reports and script datasources can be scheduled via report scheduling.
 Details [here](https://reportserver.net/en/guides/user/chapters/Scheduling/) and [here](https://reportserver.net/en/guides/admin/chapters/Scheduling-of-Reports/).

+Further, you can find examples of [templates](https://reportserver.net/en/guides/user/chapters/Dynamic-Lists/#Templates) which can be used for data export of dynamic lists directly into Excel, Word, Plain-Text or XML.

 ReportServer Homepage: https://reportserver.net

 Also refer to the [documentation](https://reportserver.net/en/guides/script/chapters/Script-Datasources/) and to the [scripting documentation](https://reportserver.net/en/guides/script/main/).